 Events in the new normal

 You can find the most recent guidance for travellers to Spain by visiting the Spanish Travel Health Portal via this link https://www.spth.gob.es/.
 This is the current advice you would need to follow for arriving in Barcelona.
-For your return journey you will need to check your local government guidelines to understand what you would need to do upon arrival at you home destination.
-Please note we cannot advise if this information will change between now and when the event is due to take place.
+For your return journey you will need to check your local government guidelines.

 We are working on testing solutions for our international attendees and will update this section shortly.

-All travellers who travel to Spain by air or sea must complete a simple Health Control Form.
+All travellers who travel to Spain from non-EU/Schengen Area countries and who do not have an EU Digital COVID Certificate or equivalent (except children under 12 years old and those in international transit) by air or sea must complete a simple Health Control Form.

 Up to date information on travel to Spain can be found on the Travel Safe website: https://travelsafe.spain.info/en/before/